 If a person has seizures only during sleep for several years, the chances of the seizures happening during wakefulness is small.
 However this does not mean daytime seizures won’t occur.
-For example, in situations of extreme stress or sleep deprivation, medication changes or withdrawal, the risk of a seizure is increased, day or night.
+For example, in situations of extreme stress, sleep deprivation or illness, medication changes or withdrawal, the risk of a seizure is increased, day or night.
 Daytime seizures may also occur if someone with nocturnal epilepsy decides to take a nap, or even becomes excessively drowsy during the day.

 With good seizure and lifestyle management however, the risks of a daytime seizure can be greatly reduced.

 It is important to aim for the best seizure control possible because nocturnal seizures can disrupt sleep, sometimes quite a lot.
 This can then become a cycle of sleep deprivation, which is a known trigger for seizures, and consequently more seizures